timothyahwang/openvm/extensions/algebra/guest/README.md

-# axVM Algebra Traits
+# OpenVM Algebra Traits

-Traits used for Algebraic calculations in axVM
+Traits used for Algebraic calculations in OpenVM